the-write-one/Git_Tutorial/SSH_Key.md

 # Setting Up SSH Key
 An SSH key is an access credential.
-Its function is primarily used for automated processes and implementing a sign-on by system administrators and power users.
+Its function is primarily used for automated processes and implements a single sign-on (SSO) by system administrators and power users.
 This short tutorial includes user screenshots and follows the method found [here](https://docs.github.com/en/enterprise/2.15/user/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

 ## Checking for Existing SSH Keys
 Check for existing SSH keys before adding a key.